Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 2.1.2
+- Handle an error event from the TDA stream.
+Emit a `streamError` and `streamClosed`

 v 2.1.1
 - Reinstated functioning of the CLI.
 I had accidentally left out the cli_index.js file from the package.
 - Fixed an issue when using passing in authConfig in the config to REST requests.
 It was still looking for a file to write to and through a file-not-found error.